dreamsxin/ext-async/README.md

 ## Async API

 The async extension exposes a public API that can be used to create, run and interact with fiber-based async executions.
+You can obtain the API stub files for code completion in your IDE by installing `concurrent-php/async-api` via Composer.

 ### Awaitable